igorkll/LGC-Boombox/README.md

 * if you have a question about choosing a firmware tool, choose UART
 * if the board does not flash, try connecting it to computers with the boot button pressed

+### preparing files for case printing
+#### the stl files are already in the repository, but if you need to change any settings, you will need OpenSCAD
+#### you will need to open each file in OpenSCAD, then enter the necessary parameters, make a render using the F6 key, and then export it in a format that suits you and upload it to a slicer
+*

+### case printing